AmadeusITGroup/sonar-stash/README.md

 **Include existing issues** (sonar.stash.include.existing.issues): Toggles whether already existing issues should also be reported.

+**Include Vicinity Issues Range** (sonar.stash.include.vicinity.issues.range): Specifies in which area (in lines) around the current diff issues should be reported

 ## How to run the plugin?

 #### Plugin activation for an analysis